kelsoncamargo/my-portfolio/README.md

 <br>

 # Alert Component
-The alert component is a popup message that will be displayed to the user when a specific link or component is cliked and the "execAlert" property of the used component is set to true.
-It coudl be used to inform the user that specific part of the site is still under development or any other message.
+The Alert component is used to display an alert message to the user.
+It gets the following properties:

 ### <b>Props</b>
-- <b>alert(boolean)</b>: A boolean that indicates wheter the alert component should be displayed or not.
+- <b>alert(boolean)</b>: Indicates whether the alert message should be displayed or not.
-- <b>disableAlert(function)</b> A function tha will disable the alert component when called.
-Receives a boolean parameter that indicates whether the alert should be disabled or note.
+- <b>disableAlert(function)</b>  A callback function that should be passed to the Alert component as a prop.
+This function will be called when the user clicks on the "close" button of the alert message, and it should update the state of the parent component that controls the alert's visibility.
-- <b>messageAlert(String)</b> The message to be displayed to the user in the alert component.
+- <b>messageAlert(String)</b>  The message to be displayed in the alert box.

 ### <b>Type: AlertProps</b>
 ~~~ts